Nuttanicha-K/F1-G1_with-git/README.md

 The goal of our machine learning model is to **"Classify F1 drivers' racing styles."**
 Even if our model has done, it might have a lots of change and develop in the future.
-Our final model in file called **"Final Model"**
+Our final model in file called **"Final Model"**.
-Any conditions that appeared in the model can be change freely eg. Dry race, Rainy race, or Features And since we're just petite physics students who never touched coding before, **we tried our best** ❤️‍🔥
+Any conditions that appeared in the model can be change freely eg. Dry race, Rainy race, or Features
+And since we're just petite physics students who never touched coding before, **we tried our best** ❤️‍🔥

 If you see any mistakes, missteps, or issues, feel free to educate us!